 - planing how they can be met

 - providing additional support

 Through this cycle the right additional support is provided to help the child achieve at school.
 This is known as the graduated approach.

 This can help a pupil who is struggling compared to their peers.
 SEN Support may involve extra staff, using different learning materials or special equipment or adopting a different approach to teaching.

 All schools have a Special Educational Needs Co-ordinator (SENCO), a teacher who is responsible for Special Educational Needs.
 They work with other teachers and parents to make sure that pupils with special educational needs get the right support and help they need at school.
 The SENCO will work alongside a pupil’s teacher to find ways of supporting and improving the pupil’s learning.
 This may include working with other professionals, for example, the Speech and Language Team.
 The SENCO will also ensure that the pupil’s progress is regularly monitored and reviewed.

-Education, Health Care (EHC) Needs Assessment
+Education Health and Care Needs Assessment (EHCNA)

-The assessment can lead to an EHC plan which brings together your child’s education, health and social care needs into a single, legal document.
+The assessment can lead to an Education Health and Care Plan (EHCP) which brings together your child’s education, health and social care needs into a single, legal document.
 This document sets out what extra support they will get to meet those needs.